supriyokanrar626-sketch/skillsbuild/watsonx/granite-labs-in-watsonx.md

 1. Click **Create account or log in**.

-1. If you already have an IBMid, then click Log in, and sign in with your existing email address and password.
+1. If you already have an IBMid, then click **Log in**, and sign in with your existing email address and password.

 1. If you don’t have an iBMid, type your email address, and complete the registration process to create an account.

 <a name="task02"></a>
 # Task 2: Obtain your credentials for programmatic access

 To call the watsonx service, you need credentials.
-Follow these steps to create a API key, and obtain your watsonx.ai URL and project ID:
+Follow these steps to create an API key, and obtain your watsonx.ai URL and project ID:

 1. Click **IBM watsonx** to return to the home screen, and scroll to the *Developer access* section.